Using a docker image

 If you are running Apalache on Linux 🐧 or MacOS 🍏, you can define this handy alias in your rc file, which runs Apalache in docker while sharing the working directory:

-The development of Apalache proceeds at a high pace, and we introduce a
+The development of Apalache proceeds at a quick pace and we cut releases weekly.

 Do not forget to pull the docker image from time to time: